UFpondiboy/snapshot-backup/README.md

 See the LICENSE file for details.

-## Important

-This software has been tested on personal Linux systems and is provided as-is.

-Always follow the backup rule:

-If your data exists in only one place, it is not backed up.

 Maintain at least one additional copy of important data.

+## Disclaimer

+Always test restores before relying on any backup solution.

+This software is provided as-is without warranty.
+The author is not responsible for data loss, corruption, or damage resulting from its use.

+Use at your own risk.

 ## Installation Instructions